St Peter's College, Wexford

 St Peter's College, Wexford is an Irish secondary school and former seminary located in Summerhill, overlooking Wexford town.
 It is a single-sex school for male pupils.
-Currently, the school has 785 students enrolled.
+Currently, the school has over 800 students enrolled.

 History

-Founded in 1811 by Most Rev. Patrick Ryan, Bishop of Ferns, the college has progressed from a Roman Catholic Seminary in Michael Street, Wexford to the present buildings.
+Founded in 1811 by Most Rev. Patrick Ryan, Bishop of Ferns, the college began from a Roman Catholic seminary in Michael Street, Wexford, to the present buildings.
 In 1818, the large house at Summerhill was purchased and Bishop Ryan blessed the foundation stone of an extension to be constructed to the rear of the house.
 In 1819, Bishop James Keating opened the new college and the President, staff and student body of Michael Street took up residence.
 Rev. Miles Murphy was the first president, he went on to become a Bishop.
 Expansion occurred for years afterwards and the impressive façade with its distinctive tower and the chapel designed by Augustus Welby Pugin were constructed.
 In 1855 the college became affiliated to the Catholic University of Ireland, in 1858 a theology course was offered to students.
 Up until 1897 students went on to finish their Theology and Philosophy courses at St Patrick's College, Maynooth, (or another seminary), but from 1901 students completed their studies in St. Peter's and were ordained.
 Over 160 priests ordained for American dioceses were trained in St. Peter's.